Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 This is a person-to-person dependent question, and will often depend on the quality of your smoothie and what else you’re eating during your day.

 You can use either, whatever you prefer.
-I usually use frozen because it also acts as ice to get my desired consistency and I usually have more variety frozen.
-If using fresh, you can just add ice and a little bit less liquid.
+I usually use frozen banana/frozen fruit because it also acts as ice to get my desired consistency and I usually have more variety frozen.
+If using fresh, you can just add ice and a little bit less liquid if you want a creamier smoothie.

 During pregnancy, you have to be careful with certain herbs and supplements and high amounts of caffeine.
 You also want to avoid raw milk and eggs, unpasteurized dairy, and high amounts of sugar or artificial sugars.
 I’m also very particular about my protein powder and recommend choosing carefully.